mtumilowicz/java11-netty-non-blocking-server-workshop/README.md

             }
         }
         ```
-        * If your application makes use of numerous ChannelHandlers, define your own Channel-
+        * If your application makes use of numerous ChannelHandlers, define your own ChannelInitializer to install
-          Initializer to install them in the pipeline
+        them in the pipeline
 * Using Netty ChannelOptions and attributes
     * Manually configuring every channel when it’s created could become quite tedious
-    * Instead, you can use option() to apply ChannelOptions
-      to a bootstrap
+    * Instead, you can use option() to apply ChannelOptions to a bootstrap
-    * The values you provide will be applied automatically to all Channels
-      created in the bootstrap
+    * The values you provide will be applied automatically to all Channels created in the bootstrap
-    * ChannelOptions available include low-level connection
-      details such as keep-alive or timeout properties and buffer settings
+    * ChannelOptions available include low-level connection details such as keep-alive or timeout properties and
+    buffer settings
-    * Consider, for example, a server application that tracks the relationship between
-      users and Channels
+    * Consider, for example, a server application that tracks the relationship between users and Channels
-      * This can be accomplished by storing the user’s ID as an attribute
-        of a Channel
+        * This can be accomplished by storing the user’s ID as an attribute of a Channel
-      * A similar technique could be used to route messages to users based on
+        * A similar technique could be used to route messages to users based on their ID or to shut down a channel
-        their ID or to shut down a channel if there is low activity
+        if there is low activity
         * p.
 118
         ```
         final AttributeKey<Integer> id = new AttributeKey<Integer>("ID");
         Integer idValue = ctx.channel().attr(id).get();

         bootstrap.option(ChannelOption.SO_KEEPALIVE,true)
         .option(ChannelOption.CONNECT_TIMEOUT_MILLIS, 5000);
         bootstrap.attr(id, 123456);
         ```
 * Bootstrapping DatagramChannels
     * Bootstrap can be used for connectionless protocols as well
-    * Netty provides various
-      DatagramChannel implementations for this purpose
+    * Netty provides various DatagramChannel implementations for this purpose
-    * The only difference is that you
-      don’t call connect() but only bind()
+    * The only difference is that you don’t call connect() but only bind()
 * Shutdown
-    * You could, of course, just let the JVM handle everything on
+    * You could, of course, just let the JVM handle everything on exiting, but this wouldn’t meet the definition of
-      exiting, but this wouldn’t meet the definition of graceful, which refers to releasing
+    graceful, which refers to releasing resources cleanly
-      resources cleanly
-    * you need to shut down the EventLoopGroup, which will handle any
+    * you need to shut down the EventLoopGroup, which will handle any pending events and tasks and subsequently release
-                                                pending events and tasks and subsequently release all active threads
+    all active threads
-    * This is a matter
-      of calling EventLoopGroup.shutdownGracefully()
+    * This is a matter of calling EventLoopGroup.shutdownGracefully()
-    * This call will return a Future,
-      which is notified when the shutdown completes
+    * This call will return a Future, which is notified when the shutdown completes
-    * Note that shutdownGracefully() is
-      also an asynchronous operation, so you’ll need to either block until it completes or
+    * Note that shutdownGracefully() is also an asynchronous operation, so you’ll need to either block until it
-      register a listener with the returned Future to be notified of completion
+    completes or register a listener with the returned Future to be notified of completion
       ```
       // block until the group has shutdown future.syncUninterruptibly();